- Cancer Information

 - problems with eating or drinking

 - changes to your sex life and intimacy

 You may be self-conscious about any changes.
 It will take time to get used to seeing and feeling the differences in your body.
 Many cancer survivors say they feel angry and upset by the changes caused by the cancer and its treatment.

 You may worry about how your family and friends will react, and whether your partner or a potential partner will find you physically attractive.
 It may help to let others know how you are feeling.
 Family and friends probably want to provide support and reassurance that they still love you.
 Hearing what they have to say may boost your confidence.

 If you don’t feel comfortable talking to friends or family, consider speaking to your health care team, a psychologist or a counsellor.
 It may help to talk to someone who has had a similar experience.
 Call Cancer Council 13 11 20 for information on peer support programs.

 - Be gentle with yourself and acknowledge your feelings.

-- Talk about and acknowledge the changes.
-If you don’t, people may avoid you because they don’t know what to say.
+- Talk openly about what has changed.
+Some people might be avoiding you because they don’t know what to say.

-- For practical suggestions about dealing with physical changes, call 13 11 20.
+- For practical suggestions about dealing with physical changes, call Cancer Council 13 11 20.

 View the Cancer Council NSW editorial policy.